The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Context and data

 \subsection{Samples}

-We create two samples to analyze the impacts of affirmative action at UERJ.
-In Sections \ref{sec:rd-spec}--\ref{sec:rd-returns}, we use a regression discontinuity (RD) design that compares the outcomes of admitted and rejected applicants.
-In Sections \ref{sec:dd-spec}--\ref{sec:dd-spillovers}, we use a difference-in-differences (DD) design that compares the outcomes of enrollees in programs with higher and lower take-up rates of affirmative action.
-We construct our samples to be suitable for these two analyses.
-Appendix \ref{app:samp} provides details on our sample construction.
+We use two samples to analyze the impacts of UERJ's affirmative action policy.
+In Sections \ref{sec:rd-spec}--\ref{sec:rd-returns}, we use a regression discontinuity (RD) design that compares admitted and rejected applicants.
+In Sections \ref{sec:dd-spec}--\ref{sec:dd-spillovers}, we use a difference-in-differences (DD) design that compares enrollees in programs with higher and lower take-up rates of affirmative action.

-Our RD sample includes programs in which we can identify the effects of admission to UERJ in the affirmative action tracks.
-Some UERJ programs had few Black and public school applicants, so in many cohorts there were no rejected students in these tracks.
-Since we cannot implement our RD design in cases where there were no rejected students, so we restrict our RD sample to programs where the Black and public school quotas typically filled up.
-Specifically, our RD sample includes the 24 programs in which 30 percent or more of the 2004--2011 enrollees were from an affirmative action track (i.e., programs above the horizontal line in Figure \ref{fig:variation_aa}).
-In these programs, we also exclude any cohort/application-track pair in which there are fewer than five applicants below the admission threshold (see Appendix Tables \ref{tab:samp-gen}--\ref{tab:samp-blk}).\footnote{\enskip Although the quotas almost always filled up in the general track, we restrict to the same programs in our RD sample of general applicants so that it is comparable to the Black and public school samples.
-Our RD sample excludes all applicants in the disabled/indigenous track, as these quotas rarely filled.
+Our RD sample includes programs in which we can estimate returns for marginally-admitted affirmative action students.
+We cannot implement our RD design in cases where there were no rejected students, so we restrict our RD sample to programs where the Black and public school quotas typically filled up.
+Specifically, our RD sample includes 24 programs in which 30 percent or more of the 2004--2011 enrollees were from an affirmative action track (programs above the horizontal line in Figure \ref{fig:variation_aa}).
+In these programs, we also exclude any cohort/application-track pair with fewer than five applicants below the admission threshold (see Appendix Tables B2--B4).\footnote{\enskip We restrict to the same programs in our RD sample of general applicants so that it is comparable to the Black and public school samples.
+We exclude the disabled/indigenous track, as these quotas rarely filled.
 Appendix B.4 provides details on our sample construction.}

-Our DD sample includes all programs that UERJ offered both before and after 2004.\footnote{\enskip UERJ re-organized a few large programs into sub-programs during our sample period.
-In these cases we combine sub-programs into one program in our DD analysis.
-See Appendix Tables \ref{tab:samp-gen}--\ref{tab:samp-blk}.} This includes the 24 programs in our RD sample plus 19 other programs with lower rates of affirmative action take-up.
-We focus on a sample of students who could have attended UERJ regardless of whether affirmative action existed in their cohort (see Section \ref{sec:dd-spec}).
+Our DD sample includes all programs that UERJ offered both before and after 2004.\footnote{\enskip UERJ re-organized a few programs during our sample period.
+Our DD analysis combines re-organized programs into one program.
+See Appendix Tables B2--B4.} This includes the 24 programs in our RD sample plus 19 other programs with lower rates of affirmative action take-up.
+We focus on a sample of top enrollees who could have attended UERJ regardless of whether affirmative action existed in their cohort (see Section \ref{sec:dd-spec}).